Minor ice hockey: Sweden

-Some levels (especially J18 and J20) are directly administrated by the Swedish Ice Hockey Federation, while lower divisions of the Juniors and below are administrated by the respective sub-federation in each landskap.
+Some levels (especially J18 and J20) are directly administered by the Swedish Ice Hockey Federation, while lower divisions of the Juniors and below are administered by the respective sub-federation in each landskap.

 Switzerland

 The Swiss Ice Hockey Federation designates the following levels : using terms from the national languages of Switzerland.
 This has nevertheless evolve recently to U9, U11 so this has to be updated.